Use your favorite patterns of Duck Tape to make these easy backpack charms. Kids will love assembling these in a matter of minutes!

 If you don't own a Crop-A-Dile, never fear!
 You can use a regular hole punch.
 Your hole won't be finished with a metal brad (unless you happen to have another device that sets brads), but it's not that big of a deal.
 Your charm will still work!

-I cannot be responsible for you or your kids getting addicted to making these!
-They only take a few minutes, and are perfect for girls' slumber parties, craft cramps, or even adults' nights in.
+I cannot be responsible for you or your kids getting addicted to making these backpack charms!
+They only take a few minutes, and are perfect for girls' slumber parties, craft camps (summer camp too), or even adults' nights in.
 Just change the tapes and the beads based on your tastes!

 To get inspired by more Duck Tape ideas for back-to-school, follow them on the following social channels: